yang-guangliang/yang-guangliang.github.io/index.md

 ### News
 - I am honored to be invited as a TPC member for CCS 2024.
-- Our functional work of improving static program analysis is accepted by S&P'24.
+- Our foundational work of improving static program analysis is accepted by S&P'24.
 Congrats Feng!
-- Our fuzzing work for structural import is accepted by CCS'23.
+- Our fuzzing work for handling structural input is accepted by CCS'23.
 Congrats Peng!
-- I am invited to be a TPC member of Acsec'23.
+- I am invited to be a TPC member of ACSEC'23.
 Welcome to submit a paper.

 ### Selected Publications